 If you feel this opportunity is for you grab it.
 This is the most amount of information delivered for a Somali enterprise and the team at Boodhari will address any further questions you may have, simply send us an email.

-Boodhari mills will establish sales offices in each of the major towns in Somaliland and Somalia; these will act as order collection bases by actively conducting daily sales calls and delivering required amount of Boodhari premium flour.
+Boodhari mills strategy is establish sales offices in each of the major towns in Somaliland and Somalia; these are to act as order collection bases by actively conducting daily sales calls and delivering required amount of Boodhari premium flour.
 Sales distribution lines are via warehouse owners who supply small retail shops or known as cooshad and tukaan locally.
-The warehouse owners have heard of this project and are keen on getting the rights to distribution as their profit margins will increase and the quality of flour will be second to none.
+The warehouse owners have heard of this project and are keen on getting the rights to distribution as their profit margins will increase and the quality of flour is second to none.
 If you would like to be considered for distribution rights contact any member of the team on the links of this page.

 The table illustrates international wheat prices which have been ranging between $170 and $180 per ton for grade #1 black sea wheat.
 As well as freight, port tariff and wholesale comparison of Boodhari and the competition.
 Grade #1 wheat has a high a protein content as a result of inputs such as fertilizers and pest control.
 Horn of Africa imports flour made from Grade #3 which is of the lowest milling quality.

 If Boodhari mills was operational today, these would be the numbers the books would reflect.
 Wholesale price comparison and range of freedom for price movement is much better than the competition.
-This freedom of movement will allow boodhari mills to test competition price comfort zones in imports.
+This freedom of movement grants boodhari mills to have and edge in the market and test competition price comfort zones in imports.
 In this example, Boodhari paid a higher price for better quality grain (grade# 1), while the competition paid lower price for lower quality grain (grade#3).
 Despite such differences in price, Boodhari far exceeds in return on profit and quality.
 This is phenomenal for investors once you consider 80% of the cost comes from the grain procurement.

 The return on investment in the developed countries is low as a result of economic stagnation, fierce competition within industry, stringent regulation, and lately an investment return of 6% is seen as a stellar performance.
 Many African countries are joining the emerging markets and that is where the money is flowing into.
 It is the new frontier and profits are higher for the investor who is willing to take the opportunity.
 Somaliland and Somalia will enter emerging markets due to their global strategic position, untapped resources, the migration of the diaspora, improving geo-political scene and ease of acquiring education and information.